Tunable spin polarization and electronic structure of bottom-up synthesized MoSi$_2$N$_4$ materials

-An analysis of spin-polarization reveals that the two spin-split states at $K$ have nearly 100\% out-of-plane ($S_z$) spin-polarization.
-This can be attributed to the presence of the horizontal mirror plane $M_z$ in monolayer MoSi$_2$N$_4$ that ensures the dissolution of the $S_x$ and $S_y$ spin components.
-The spin-split states at the $K$ and $K'$ have opposite spin-polarization consistent with the fact that they are Kramers pair obeying time-reversal symmetry constraint $E(\vec{k},\uparrow)$ = $E(-\vec{k},\downarrow)$.
-Figure~\ref{fig:MonoSpinP}(d) shows the evolution of spin-polarization of the top valence band with momentum away from the $K$ point.
-The spin-polarization decays slightly to 99.88\% for $\Delta k=$0.553 \AA$^{-1}$ ($~$38\% of the $\Gamma-K$ distance) change in the momentum, demonstrating its robustness.
-The spin texture of the top valence band in the hexagonal BZ is shown schematically in Fig. ~\ref{fig:MonoSpinP}(f).
-Such spin behavior reveals a spin-valley locking in MoSi$_2$N$_4$ monolayer similar to the previously observed spin-valley locking for MoS$_2$ series of TMDs~\cite{Chang2014}.
+Our analysis reveals that the two spin-split states at $K$ have nearly 100\% out-of-plane ($S_z$) spin-polarization.
+This can be attributed to the presence of the horizontal mirror plane $M_z$ in monolayer MoSi$_2$N$_4$ that ensures that the $S_x$ and $S_y$ components of spin are zero.
+The spin-split states at $K$ and $K'$ are oppositely polarized since they form a Kramers pair obeying the time-reversal symmetry constraint $E(\vec{k},\uparrow)$ = $E(-\vec{k},\downarrow)$.
+Figure~\ref{fig:MonoSpinP}(d) shows the evolution of the degree of spin-polarization of states at the top of the valence band as we go away from the $K$ point.
+Spin polarization decreases slightly to 99.9\% for the change a momentum $\Delta k=$0.553 \AA$^{-1}$ ($\sim$38\% of the $\Gamma-K$ distance), demonstrating its robustness.
+The spin texture of the state at the top of the valence band in the hexagonal BZ is shown schematically in Fig. ~\ref{fig:MonoSpinP}(f).
+The preceding spin behavior is indicative of spin-valley locking in MoSi$_2$N$_4$ monolayers, which is similar to that observed previously in the TMDs~\cite{Chang2014}.

-We emphasize that MoSi$_2$N$_4$ monolayer shows a Zeeman-type out-of-the-plane spin polarization in the vicinity of $K$ points due to its structural constraints.
-The spin-polarization is an intrinsic property tied to the crystal structure and thus cannot be destroyed or manipulated with an out-of-plane electric field $E_{z}$.
-We have verified this by calculating the band structure and spin texture by applying a vertical electric field to the monolayer plane.
-Figure~\ref{fig:MonoSpinP}(d) shows the results for an electric field $E_z= 0.03$ eV/{\AA}.
-Both the spin-splitting and spin-polarization features are retained with the electric field, indicating the robustness of these states.
+We emphasize that the Zeeman-type out-of-plane spin polarization in the vicinity of $K$ points in the MoSi$_2$N$_4$ monolayer is tied to the crystal structure of the film, and therefore, it cannot be destroyed or manipulated with an out-of-plane electric field $E_{z}$.
+We have verified this property by calculating the spin-resolved band structure in the presence of an external electric field applied perpendicular to the monolayer.
+Figure~\ref{fig:MonoSpinP}(d) shows the results for $E_z= 0.03$ eV/{\AA}.
+Both the spin-splitting and spin-polarization features are seen to be retained.